simpleloop/iterm-project-launcher/README.md

     (…indentation sucks with the Script Editor.
-Also I would have loved to add these comments inside the script, but AppleScript does not allow comments in data structure definitions…)
+Also I would have loved to add these comments inside the script, but AppleScript does not allow comments in data structure definitions…).
+Please also note our section in this README about the `¬` character, further down below.
 3. Now go to `File`, hit `Export`.
 4. In the appearing dialog, set the fileformat to `Application`.
 5. Give it a nice name (`Launch Simpleloop.com` in this very case), put it into